-145. Registration
+138. Registration

-- (1) The Registrar may refuse to register a Foreign Company for such reason as the Registrar believes to be proper grounds for refusing such registration. - (2) Where the Registrar refuses to register a Foreign Company, the Registrar shall not be bound to provide any reason for the Registrar's refusal and the Registrar's decision shall not be subject to appeal or review in any court.
+- (1) The Registrar may refuse to register a Foreign Company for such reason as the Registrar believes to be proper grounds for refusing such registration, including the undesirability of permitting the Foreign Company to carry on business in the DIFC under its name. - (2) Where the Registrar refuses to register a Foreign Company, the Registrar shall not be bound to provide any reason for the Registrar's refusal and the Registrar's decision shall not be subject to the Decision-making Procedures or appeal or review in any court.

-146. Effect of registration
+139. Effect of registration

-- (1) Upon registration of a Foreign Company as a Recognised Company, the Registrar shall: - (a) issue a certificate of registration; - (b) assign a number, which shall be the Recognised Company's registered number; and - (c) enter the name of the Recognised Company in the Register. - (2) A certificate of registration issued by the Registrar shall be conclusive evidence: - (a) of registration of a Foreign Company as a Recognised Company; and - (b) that the requirements of this Law have been complied with in respect of such registration. - (3) Without prejudice to Article 146(1)(a), the Registrar may make alternative arrangements relating to the issue of certificates of registration to Recognised Companies in circumstances prescribed in Regulations.
+- (1) Upon registration of a Foreign Company as a Recognised Company, the Registrar shall: - (a) issue a certificate of registration; - (b) assign a number, which shall be the Recognised Company's registered number; and - (c) enter the name of the Recognised Company in the Register. - (2) A certificate of registration issued by the Registrar shall be conclusive evidence: - (a) of registration of a Foreign Company as a Recognised Company; and - (b) that the requirements of this Law have been complied with in respect of such registration. - (3) Without prejudice to Article 139(1)(a), the Registrar may make alternative arrangements relating to the issue of certificates of registration to Recognised Companies in circumstances prescribed in Regulations.

-147. Requirements of a Recognised Company
+140. Requirements of a Recognised Company

-- (1) A Recognised Company shall: - (a) appoint and retain at all times at least one (1) person who is authorised to accept service of any Document or notice on behalf of the Recognised Company and to undertake any other function as may be prescribed in the Regulations; - (b) have a place of business in the DIFC to which all communications and notices may be addressed; - (c) file with the Registrar a notice of:
+- (1) A Recognised Company shall: - (a) appoint and retain at all times at least one (1) person who is authorised to accept service of any Document or notice on behalf of the Recognised Company and to undertake any other function as may be prescribed in the Regulations; - (b) have a place of business in the DIFC to which all communications and notices may be addressed;

-- (i) appointment of persons authorised to accept service for the Recognised Company; - (ii) address of the principal place of business of the Recognised Company in the DIFC; - (iii) details of persons authorised to accept service and the address of its principal place of business in the DIFC; - (iv) details of the Recognised Company's shareholders or members; - (v) details of the Recognised Company's directors or secretary, in the form and manner required in the Regulations;
+- (c) hold a Commercial Licence pursuant to Article 10 of the DIFC Operating Law, unless exempted by the Registrar; - (d) file with the Registrar a notice of: - (i) appointment of persons authorised to accept service for the Recognised Company; - (ii) address of the principal place of business of the Recognised Company in the DIFC; - (iii) details of persons authorised to accept service and the address of its principal place of business in the DIFC; - (iv) details of the Recognised Company's shareholders or members; - (v) details of the Recognised Company's directors or secretary, in the form and manner required in the Regulations;

-- (d) submit to the Registrar on an annual basis a copy of any annual return filed in its jurisdiction of incorporation, within thirty (30) days from the date of filing of such return in its jurisdiction of incorporation; and - (e) comply with any other requirement as may be prescribed in the Regulations. - (2) The Board of Directors of the DIFCA may make Regulations: - (a) prescribing procedures in relation to the requirements under this Part; and - (b) waiving or modifying any requirements under this Part in relation to different cases or classes of case. - (3) A Recognised Company which fails to comply with each of the requirements in this Article 147 is liable to a fine, as set out in Schedule 2.
+- (e) submit to the Registrar on an annual basis a copy of any Confirmation Statement or comparable document filed in its jurisdiction of incorporation, within thirty (30) days from the date of filing of such statement in its jurisdiction of incorporation; and - (f) comply with any other requirement prescribed in the Regulations. - (2) The Board of Directors of the DIFCA may make Regulations: - (a) prescribing procedures in relation to the requirements under this Part; and - (b) waiving or modifying any requirements under this Part in relation to different cases or classes of case. - (3) A Recognised Company which fails to comply with each of the requirements in this Article 140 is liable to a fine, as set out in Schedule 2.

-148. Notification of change in Registered Details of a Recognised Company
+141. Notification of change in Registered Details of a Recognised Company

-If there is a change in the Registered Details of a Recognised Company prescribed in this Law or the Regulations, the Recognised Company shall notify the Registrar in writing within fourteen (14) days of any such change taking place.
+If there is a change in the Registered Details of a Recognised Company prescribed in this Law or the Regulations, the Recognised Company shall notify the Registrar in writing within thirty (30) days of any such change taking place.
 A Recognised Company which fails to comply with this requirement is liable to a fine, as set out in Schedule 2.

-149. Maintenance of Accounting Records
+142. Maintenance of Accounting Records